jbuerkle/WoWsRibbonBingo/README.md

 ## Optional ship restrictions (not part of the main rule set)

 For streamers who participated frequently in the challenge, additional ship restrictions may apply.
 At the start of every level, all possible ship restrictions are put into a random order.
-The streamer picks any positive number (including 0), which corresponds to one of these restrictions:
+The streamer picks any positive integer (including 0), which corresponds to one of these restrictions:

 - 50% chance for ships with a certain type of main armament to be banned from use in the current level